Pro Tip: 25 Tips for Managing your team in Appcues

 - Test drive.
 Appcues provides tools to review and share your flows with others on your team before they go live to an end-user.
 Take advantage of Preview Mode, Test Mode, Publishing to an internal environment, and/or Creating internal segments to get the full end-user experience before you go live.

 - Use Launchpad to stay organized.
 Launchpad allows you to provide in-product tutorials and announcements in a compartmentalized area to avoid intruding on the user's experience.
 It also allows your users to replay a flow they've seen previously.
 This can be helpful for providing information from cross-functional teams with many messages without overloading your Users.

 - Snooze a flow.
 If you find that you need several flows to satisfy all of your teams and initiatives, you may also consider using ‘snooze a flow’ through the use of custom buttons and tracked events.
-This allows your end-users to come back to a flow at a later time if needed or if they want to explore other actions first.
+This allows your end-users to come back to a flow at a later time to balance multiple messages from multiple teams.